 Where appropriate I have even used photos from the net to fill in missing parts and also the blur tool and smudge.

-If you intend to use thes photos online only use creative commons or public domain photos though.
+If you intend to use thes photos online only use creative commons or public domain photos though, unless you have permission to use others.

 Whenever making a selection to copy an area, always feather it at least by 3 pixels (more depending on the size) to give it a smooth merge.
 You still may need to use the heal tool to soften the joins.